 The ADC will convert the voltage on a pin whether or not the ANSEL bit is set.
-When converting analog signals, the I/O pin should be configured for analog by setting the associated TRIS and ANSEL bits.
-Refer to the "I/O Ports" chapter for more information.
+When converting analog signals, the I/O pin may be configured for analog by setting the associated TRIS and ANSEL bits.
+Refer to 16.
+I/O Ports for more information.